Izzat Dzulkeple

 Izzat Shameer Dzulkeple (born 24 June 1982) is an international Malaysian lawn bowler.
+He reached a career high ranking of world number 1 in September 2024.

 Bowls career

 World Championships

-In 2020 he was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2020, he was selected for the 2020 World Outdoor Bowls Championship in Australia, which resulted in cancellation following the COVID-19 pandemic.
+He was selected by the Malaysian national team, to represent them at the sport's blue riband event, the 2023 World Bowls Championship.

+He participated in the men's singles and the men's pairs events.
+The Malaysian team ranked seventh in the world at the start of the tournament, were given the target of reaching the semi finals.
+In the pairs with Idham Amin Ramlan, they won a bronze medal and one week later, in the singles, he won his group undfeated but then lost to Ryan Bester at the quarter final stage.

 Commonwealth Games

 In 2022, he competed in the men's triples and the men's fours at the 2022 Commonwealth Games.

 Other major events

 Dzulkeple won a fours bronze medal in the 2015 Asia Pacific Bowls Championships and a pairs bronze four years later at the 2019 Asia Pacific Bowls Championships in the Gold Coast, Queensland.
 He also won a gold medal in the triples at the Lawn bowls at the 2019 Southeast Asian Games.

+In September in 2022, he married Arisha Roslan before sealing a third national title at the Bukit Kiara Sports Complex.
+He had previously won the title in 2013 and 2017.
 In November 2022, he won the silver medal at the World Singles Champion of Champions in Wellington, New Zealand.

-In 2023, he won the singles gold medal at the 14th Asian Lawn Bowls Championship in Kuala Lumpur.
+In 2023, he experienced a very successful season, winning the singles gold medal at the 14th Asian Lawn Bowls Championship in Kuala Lumpur and then winning the national championships, before sealing a gold (pairs with Muhammad Hizlee Abdul Rais) and a silver (singles) at the Hong Kong International Bowls Classic.
+He successfully defended the gold medal in the singles at the 15th Asian Lawn Bowls Championship, held in Pattaya, Thailand, during March 2024.

+In 2025 he won a gold medal in the triples at the 16th Asian Lawn Bowls Championship in Clark City, Philippines.